 The 2012 Performance Based Research Fund (PBRF) quality evaluation confirmed the research strengths of the Division of Humanities at Otago.
 The following subject areas were ranked either first or second in the country: Anthropology and Archaeology; Education; History, Art History and Classics; Law; Philosophy; Sociology, Gender and Social Work; Theology and Religious Studies.
 The Division also hosts 6 of the top 12 nominated academic units within the University.

-The 2013 QS World University Rankings by Subject showed the following Humanities subjects at Otago to be rated in the top 100 in the world: Education; English Language and Literature; Geography; History and Archaeology; Law; Philosophy; Sociology.
+The 2015 QS World University Rankings by Subject showed the following Humanities subjects at Otago to be rated in the top 100 in the world: Development Studies; Education; English Language and Literature; Geography; History; Law and Philosophy.

 Otago's Humanities research is multifaceted, innovative and interdisciplinary

 Otago’s Division of Humanities offers an ideal environment in which multifaceted research in human culture and society flourish.
 Staff and postgraduate students in the Division exemplify academic excellence underpinned by rigorous disciplinary training.

 The Division also promotes innovative interdisciplinary research through Research Centres, Research Themes and other networks, which are formed by experts of diverse disciplinary backgrounds who share similar interests.

 You are invited to explore rich and lively research activities in the Division of Humanities at the University of Otago, New Zealand’s leading research-intensive university.